Dalton Guthrie: 2017–21

-2022-present
+2022–23

 Guthrie was assigned to Lehigh Valley to start the 2022 season.
-With Lehigh Valley in 2022, he batted .302/.363/.476 in 338 at bats with 27 doubles (7th in the International League), 9 hit by pitch (8th), and 21 stolen bases (11th).
+With Lehigh Valley in 2022, he batted .302/.363/.476 in 338 at-bats with 27 doubles (7th in the International League), 9 hit by pitch (8th), and 21 stolen bases (11th; leading the team).
 He played 59 games in center field, 25 in right field, two each at shortstop, second base, and DH, and one each at third base and left field.
-He was named a 2022 MiLB Organization All Star.
+Guthrie was named a 2022 MiLB Organization All Star.
+IronPigs manager Anthony Contreras said "[Guthrie] is the same guy every time he steps on the field.
+He plays 100 mph, gives you everything he has."

 The Phillies selected Guthrie's contract on September 4, 2022, and promoted him to the active roster.
-He made his Major League debut on September 6, starting in right field and going 0-3 in a 3-2 win over the Miami Marlins.
-Guthrie hit an RBI single off of Patrick Corbin on September 9, for the first hit of his career and finished the game with two hits and two RBIs in three at-bats in a 5-3 win over the Washington Nationals.

-In his rookie season in 2022, Guthrie was 7-for-21 with six walks and a home run, and played 12 games in right field, one game at third base, and one game at second base.
+He made his MLB debut on September 6, starting in right field and going 0-for-3 against the Miami Marlins.
+Guthrie hit an RBI single off of Patrick Corbin on September 9, for the first hit of his career and finished the game with two hits and two RBI in three at bats in a 5-3 win over the Washington Nationals.
+On September 20, Guthrie hit his first career home run, a solo shot off of Ross Stripling of the Toronto Blue Jays.
+In his rookie season, Guthrie was 7-for-21 (.333) with six walks and a home run, and played 12 games in right field, one game at third base, and one game at second base.

+Guthrie played for the Phillies in the post-season, in the 2022 National League Division Series.
+He served as a pinch-runner and playing a pair of innings in right field.

+In 2023 for the Phillies, he batted .167/.286/.208 in limited action across 23 big–league games.
+Although he played only seven games in center field, Guthrie tied for third in the NL with two double plays from center field.
+In Triple–A, he batted .281/.385/.476 in 96 at–bats, playing primarily center field.
+On June 19, 2023, he was designated for assignment by Philadelphia after Darick Hall was activated from the injured list.

+San Francisco Giants

+On June 22, 2023, Guthrie was traded to the San Francisco Giants in exchange for cash considerations.
+In nine games for the Triple–A Sacramento River Cats, he batted .275/.310/.375 with one RBI and one stolen base.
+Guthrie was designated for assignment by the Giants on July 6, following the promotion of Mauricio Llovera.